Chien-Shiung Wu: Education

+Wu studied at Mingde Middle School.
+The backmost building is named for her.

 Wu received primary education at the Ming De School.
 Wu grew up as a modest and inquisitive child in a well-to-do family.
 She did not play outside like the other children but instead would listen to the newly invented radio for pleasure and knowledge.
 She also enjoyed poetry and Chinese classics such as the Analects, and western literature on democracy that her father promoted at home.
 Wu would listen to her father recite paragraphs from scientific journals instead of children's stories until Wu learned how to read.

 Wu left her hometown in 1923 at the age of 11 to go to the Suzhou Women's Normal School No. 2, which was 50 mi from her home.
 This was a boarding school with classes for teacher training as well as for regular high school, and it introduced subjects in science that slowly became a growing passion for the young Wu.
 Admission to teacher training was more competitive, as it did not charge for tuition or board and guaranteed a job on graduation.
 Although her family could have afforded to pay, Wu chose the more competitive option and was ranked ninth among around 10,000 applicants.

 Chien-Shiung Wu Memorial Museum, Southeast University.

 In 1929, Wu graduated at the top of her class and was admitted to National Central University in Nanjing.
 According to government regulations of the time, teacher-training college students wanting to move on to universities needed to serve as schoolteachers for one year.
 In Wu's case, this was only nominally enforced.
 She went to teach at a public school in Shanghai, the president of which was the famous philosopher Hu Shih.
 Hu became a very notable political icon whom Wu saw as a second father and would visit Wu when she was in the United States.
 Hu was previously Wu's teacher when she took a few courses at National China College and was impressed when Wu, who sat in the front seat to be noticed by her hero, finished and perfected the first three-hour assessment in less than two hours.
-Her elders advised her to "ignore the obstacles."
-This was similar to what her father always reiterated to her, "Just put your head down and keep walking forward."